wgross/fritz/README.md

 ## Precondition: Accept the Fritz Box Self Signed Certificates

 SSL communication with the fritz box over the secure port uses a self signed certificate.
 This certificate is rejected by the .Net frameworks WebClient class by default.
-To overcome this restriction the fritz module registers on loading its own certificate validation strategy wich always returns $true;
+To overcome this restriction the fritz module registers on loading its own certificate validation strategy wich always returns ``$true``:

 ```
 class TrustAllCertsPolicy : ICertificatePolicy {